milie497/milie497/README.md

 -🧩 Currently i'm working on some Romania extented climate data.

 -📚 Learning never ends.
-Now, my mind is absorbed by applying geopandas and arcpy.
+Now, my mind is absorbed by applying geopandas and arcpy in my projects.

-Follow up!
-But with patience 😅

 <!--